owen-totem-space/1.Markdown/01-Projects/TR-Room-Timer-Plug.md

 	- [x] Contact estates by email
 	- [ ] Billy to complete job
 - [ ] Place Timer on the screen plug in each room
+- [ ] Bring Small Ladder
-- [ ] Check for and remove any unnecessary cabling behind screens.
+	- Check for and remove any unnecessary cabling behind screens
+	- Use clips to tidy cabling